Vendinois/JSON_Beef/README.md

 - JSONUtil: Utility class for working with certain aspect of the JSON specification.
 - JSONSerializer: Class serializing an Object into either a **JSONObject** a **JSONArray** or **String** object.
 - JSONDeserializer: Class deserializing a JSON String into an Object of the specified type **(Work in progress)**
+- JsonList<T>: Class inheriting from List<T> to allow Deserialization of JSON Lists into a List<T> like class.
+This class does not provided more methods than a List<T>.
+Its only use is for being able to find the *Add* method through reflection.

 **Validating a JSON String:**
 ```c#